Mte90/Memory/readme.md

 #Memory in jQuery

-This a simple memory in jQuery!
+This a simple memory in Javascript!

+The jQuery version it's the specific branch of this repo.